On the Learnability of Multilabel Ranking: Introduction

-In statistical learning theory, the learnability of a hypothesis class is often characterized in terms of a complexity measure.
-For instance, the VC dimension characterizes the learnability of binary hypothesis classes \citep{vapnik74theory}, and the Natarajan dimension characterizes the learnability of multiclass hypothesis classes \cite{David_Bianchi1992}.
-Closing multiclass learnability, \cite{Brukhimetal2022} show that the Daniely-Shwartz (DS) dimension, originally proposed by \cite{DanielyShwartz2014}, characterizes multiclass learnability even when the label space is unbounded.
-In the online setting, the Littlestone dimension \citep{Littlestone1987LearningQW} characterizes the online learnability of a binary hypothesis class and the Multiclass Littlestone dimension \citep{DanielyERMprinciple} characterizes the online learnability of a multiclass hypothesis class.
-Unlike binary and multiclass classification, a distinguishing property of multilabel ranking is the mismatch between the prediction of the learner and the label it receives as feedback.
-In particular, a learner is required to produce a permutation that ranks the relevance of the labels, but only receives a relevance score vector as feedback.
-This mismatch creates a barrier for the characterizations of learnability in binary and multiclass classification to extend to the multilabel ranking.
-Accordingly, to our best knowledge, no such characterization of ranking learnability has been proposed in literature.
+Understanding when a hypothesis class is learnable is a fundamental question in Statistical Learning Theory.
+For binary classification, the finiteness of the Vapnik–Chervonenkis (VC) dimension is both sufficient and necessary for Probably Approximately Correct (PAC) learning \citep{vapnik74theory, Valiant1984ATO}.
+Likewise, the finiteness of the Daniely-Shwartz (DS) dimension characterizes multiclass PAC learnability \cite{daniely2014optimal, Brukhimetal2022}.
+In the online setting, the Littlestone dimension \citep{Littlestone1987LearningQW} characterizes the online learnability of a binary hypothesis class and the multiclass Littlestone dimension \citep{DanielyERMprinciple} characterizes online multiclass learnability.
+Unlike classification, a distinguishing property of multilabel ranking is the mismatch between the predictions the learner makes and the feedback it receives.
+In particular, a learner is required to produce a permutation that ranks the relevance of the labels but only receives a \textit{relevance-score vector} as feedback.
+This feedback model is standard in multilabel ranking since obtaining full permutation feedback is generally costly \citep{liu2009learning}.
+As a result, unlike the 0-1 loss in classification, there is no canonical loss function in ranking.
+Together, these two issues create barriers for existing techniques used to prove learnability, such as the agnostic-to-realizable reductions from \cite{hopkins22a} and \cite{raman2023characterization}, to readily extend to ranking.